AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 ##### Changing Directories (`cd`)

-There are many commands in MacOS, but this guide will cover the basic few you need to use PulsePilot.
+There are many commands in macOS, but this guide will cover the basic few you need to use PulsePilot.

 The first command is `cd`, short for **change directory**.
 It changes the **current** directory to the specified one.
 The format to use it is `cd <DIRECTORY>`, where `<DIRECTORY>` is the directory you would like to navigate to **within your current directory**!